 written & photographed by Cesca Janece Waterfield

-History, sildenafil it would seem, online has always risen from the grounds of what is today Bellevue Model Elementary School.
-This corner of Church Hill was part of the Underground Railroad as the home of Elizabeth Van Lew, viagra buy a wealthy Richmond woman who operated a Union spy ring during the Civil War.
+History, it would seem, has always risen from the grounds of what is today Bellevue Model Elementary School.
+This corner of Church Hill was part of the Underground Railroad as the home of Elizabeth Van Lew, a wealthy Richmond woman who operated a Union spy ring during the Civil War.
 It is the site where banker and businesswoman Maggie L. Walker was born in 1867.

 In September, the U.S. Department of Education named Bellevue a Blue Ribbon School.
 Each year, the Blue Ribbon Schools Program recognizes excellence in a few public and private schools nationally, particularly schools that serve disadvantaged students.